Fiserv/mobile-payments-android/documentation/sheets.md

   * Amount
     * A Double that represents the amount to charge the selected Payment method.
 If this value is not set, then the Activity will immediately close and return RESULT_CANCELED
   * **(Optional)** Customer ID
     * A unique alphanumeric string identifying a single user in order to access previously saved Credit Cards and save new ones for a future transaction.
-This value is the same mentioned in Step 1, and can be omitted if set through `MobilePayments.setCustomerId`, or if you do not wish to allow users to save Credit Cards and use them again in future.
+This value is the same as that passed to `MobilePayments.setCustomerId`, and can be omitted if you have set it there or if you do not wish to allow users to save Credit Cards and use them again in future.
   * **(Optional)** Transaction Type
     * The type of Payment you are seeking to collect.
 The options are `TransactionType.SALE` or `TransactionType.AUTH`.
 Simply put, `SALE` is used to collect funds immediately, while `AUTH` will reserve funds on the payment method, but will not collect them until a `CAPTURE` transaction is run in the future.
 MobilePayments will default to SALE if this parameter is not set.
   * **(Optional)** Client Transaction Id